zhangly811/Medical_deconfounder_simulation/Two_cause_sim/README.md

 3. tensorflow 1.5.0

-## Note on uncertainty
+## Notes
-This implementation of the medical deconfounder adjusts for the mean of reconstructed causes, rather than samples from the reconstructed causes.
-Thus, the uncertainty of the causal effect estimates are underestimated.
+This implementation of the medical deconfounder adjusts for the mean of the posterior of reconstructed causes, rather than repeated samples from the posterior.
+Thus, the uncertainty of the causal effect estimates does not reflect the uncertainty in estimating the posterior of the reconstructed causes.
+To propagate the uncertainty of the posterior into estimating the causal effects, we recommend fitting the outcome model with repeated samples from the posterior of the reconstructed causes.

+To fit a factor model, we need to fit it multiple times with different initialization and select the fit with the highest evidence lower bound (ELBO).
+The reason is that variational Bayes performs a non-convex optimization to fit factor models; it can get stuck in different local optima with different initializations.
+Operationally, it means to fit factor models multiple times with different random seeds and select the fit with the highest ELBO.